SafeTrace-community/safetrace-js/README.md

 -   And there we go 👍

 *   iOS currently requires a custom expo client build signed with developer credentials for background location tracking.

+# Pushing to Apple Developer accounts

+-   Update the version in app.json

+-   `expo build:ios` - follow instructions
+-   `expo upload:ios` - follow instructions (you may need to generate an app-specific password.
+The instructions to do so are provided by the CLI when running the command)